Address: Department of Mathematics and Statistics,

 It also shows how key examples of ovoids arise as flag varieties, and provides a Schubert cell decomposition of the classical ovoid in Hermitian space.

-I am also generally interested in representation theory and finite geometry, some of the keywords are:
+I am also generally interested in representation theory and finite geometry, some keywords are:

 -flag varieties and alcove walks (see Parkinson-Ram-Schwer)